DIY Easter Sunrise Hike

 Knowledgeable Range Safety Officers (RSOs) will be available to assist and provide safety for all rifle range shooters.
 The rifle range is currently open on Fridays, Saturdays, and Sundays.

 LMGC offers a broad array of shooting opportunities on our pistol range.
-With the capability to engage targets from 7 to 50 yards and offering steel and paper targets, the range offers … Read More
+With the capability to engage targets from 7 to 50 yards and offering steel and paper targets, the range … Read More